ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

 ## Project structure

-* **web.ipynb** Jupyter notebook that contains the code to scrape the page of the 'protectora de Barcelona'.
+* **web_scraping.ipynb** Jupyter notebook that contains the code to scrape the page of the 'protectora de Barcelona'.
 * **api.ipynb** Jupyter notebook that contains the code to scrape the api of idealista.
-* **datsets.ipynb** Jupyter notebook that contains where I merge the results from the web scrapping and the api investigation.
+* **datasets.ipynb** Jupyter notebook that contains the merged results from the web scrapping and the api investigation.
 * **output** Folder that contains the cleaned datasets and the output of my data pipeline.
 * **src** Images and resources.